SYSTEMA

 Markus's expression was guarded.
 "Perhaps."

 Word came down from Station High Command that a Venusian war ship was due to arrive in less than 48 hours and Markus and Rekko waited nervously for SYSTEMA to return its results.
-They were in Markus's study room, the historian leaning back in his chair with his boots on the desk.

 "Will we have time for the launch before the war ships arrive?"
 Rekko asked him.